-At the doctoral level, López Castillo holds an MD from the University of Panama and completed his residency in Pediatrics at the Pediatrics Specialties Hospital of the Social Security Fund System in Panama.
-He completed a PhD in Public Health (Behavioral Sciences & Community and Family Health) at the University of South Florida, after which he completed a postdoctoral fellowship in adolescent risk behaviors at the University of South Florida.
+Humberto López Castillo, an Assistant Professor in the Department of Health Sciences, holds an MSc (Pediatric Clinical Sciences) from the University of Panama and an MEd (Postsecondary Education) from the Latin American University for Science and Technology.
+At the doctoral level, López Castillo completed his MD from the University of Panama and his residency in Pediatrics at the Pediatrics Specialties Hospital of the Social Security Fund System in Panama.
+He also holds a PhD in Public Health (Behavioral Sciences & Community and Family Health) at the University of South Florida, after which he completed a postdoctoral fellowship in adolescent risk behaviors.
+López Castillo is also Board Certified in Public Health and is a Spanish-English Certified Medical Interpreter.
+López Castillo’s experience ranges from clinical practice with adolescents and young adults, public health methods, and development, implementation, and evaluation of biobehavioral interventions.

 Credentials